asmuth/clip/README.md

 Getting Started
 ---------------

-Here is how to create a simple line chart using plotfx:
+Here is how to draw a simple scatter plot using plotfx:

     $ plotfx --in example_chart.ptx --out example_chart.svg